powdr-ddc/powdr-ddc.github.io/docs/md/build-instructions.md

 ### Running the project

+First, you will need to open the service project.

+1.To run the server, you will have to navigate to the PreloadLauncher class, and run the program until IntelliJ tells you that the program has started.

-1. First, you will need to open the service project and click the green "Run" button.
-You will want to have the service project running in the background while using the android app.
+2. Next, you will have to navigate to the ServiceLauncher, and run that program and have it running in the background while using the android app.

-2. Second, open the android project and click the green "Run" button.
+Second, open the android project and click the green "Run" button.
 Both the server and app should be running, building, and ready to go at this point.